adamnfish/dynamodecs/README.md

 Derive DynamoDB codecs, for Scala 3 projects.

 Dynamodecs makes it easy to serialize and deserialize Scala case classes to and from DynamoDB items.
-It does not attempt to replace the AWS DynamoDB SDK, but rather to provide an easy way to .
+It does not attempt to replace the AWS DynamoDB SDK, but focuses on providing an easy way to serialise your datastructures for storage and retrieval in DynamoDB.

 WIP: Not yet published